3 parties accused of rigging bids for F1 electrical services tender

 SINGAPORE: The Competition Commission of Singapore (CCS) has accused three parties of bid-rigging in a tender involving the provision of electrical services for the Formula 1 Singapore Grand Prix from 2015 to 2017.

-In a media release on Tuesday (Mar 21), CCS said it has issued a proposed infringement decision (PID) against the Cyclect Group comprising Chemicrete Enterprises, Cyclect Electrical Engineering and Cyclect Holdings, HPH Engineering and Peak Top Engineering.
+In a media release on Tuesday (Mar 21), CCS said it has issued a proposed infringement decision (PID) against the Cyclect Group, HPH Engineering and Peak Top Engineering.
+Cyclect Group comprises Chemicrete Enterprises, Cyclect Electrical Engineering and Cyclect Holdings.

 The PID contains CCS' findings and the competition watchdog's reasons for arriving at their decision, to help parties prepare their representations for CCS’s consideration